Gratheon/models-varroa-bottom/README.md

 # VarroDetector

-<p>VarroDetector is an open-source tool designed to identify and count Varroa mites in images of sticky sheets taken with smartphones.
+<p>VarroDetector is a <b>free and open-source</b> tool designed to identify and count Varroa mites in images of sticky sheets taken with smartphones.
-The software runs in low-range computers (no GPU is needed).
-Neither installation nor internet connection is needed, just double-click on the executable.</p>
+The software runs in low-range computers (no GPU is needed). **Neither installation nor internet connection is needed**, just double-click on the executable.</p>

 <p>The detection process is based on a YOLO nano model (currently, YOLOv11 nano) specifically trained on hundreds of images to identify Varroa mites.</p>

+##  🟢 🐝  Benefits

+The well-known beekeeper <b>[The Apiarist](https://theapiarist.org/)</b> has written <b>[a post about the program](https://theapiarist.org/ai-and-beekeeping-counting-mites/)</b> on his popular blog, highlighting its ease of use and showing how it works, with comments such as:
+- *"I'm sure there will be (and maybe already are) other AI applications that benefit bees or beekeepers, but **this is the first that I've seen that is both practical and relevant**."*
+- *"I've only analysed a few of my own images so far, but **it’s far more impressive than anything I've seen before**.
+It's easy and quick to load and automatically process the images, then scan them visually for any glaring omissions or inclusions."*

 <kbd>
 <img src="readme_video.gif" alt="VarroDetector example"/>
 </kbd>

-## Features

-- **String Detection**: Automatically identifies and crops images based on guide strings
-- **AI-powered Detection**: Uses YOLO nano learning model to identify Varroa mites
-- **Confidence Threshold**: Adjustable detection sensitivity per image or globally
-- **Region of Interest (ROI)**: Define specific areas for mite counting
-- **Subfolder Support**: Processes nested folder structures
-- **Comprehensive Statistics**: Per-image, subfolder, and total counts
-- **Raw File Support**: Processes both JPG and DNG camera files

-### Execution Options
+## ⚡ Execution Options

 #### Option 1: Executable File (Recommended)
 1. Download the VarroDetector executable file for [Windows](https://github.com/jodivaso/varrodetector/releases/download/v0.0.2/VarroDetector.exe) or for [Linux](https://unirioja-my.sharepoint.com/:u:/g/personal/jodivaso_unirioja_es/EVza3D-1f75Iho4fNZDXE0oBI0Y7Zp4Nh5FfCnsU5pR5jQ?e=VkFVKT) (MacOS coming soon).